davewasthere/davebeer/_posts/2012-10-13-dusting-off-my-maths-skills.md

 Today, for instance, I've been reading up on Anerobic digesters.
 It's a pet project of mine that I'm hoping to build one later in the year.
 (Client projects take priority, but I like to leave room for some fun personal projects as well.
 Especially when they're not IT-related!)

-But all that reading is me procrastinating from finishing the first problem set for my <a href="http://class.stanford.edu/solar/Fall2012" rel="nofollow">Solar Cells, Fuel Cells & Batteries</a> course that I'm doing through Stanford University.
+But all that reading is me procrastinating from finishing the first problem set for my <a href="http://class.stanford.edu/solar/Fall2012" rel="nofollow">Solar Cells, Fuel Cells &amp; Batteries</a> course that I'm doing through Stanford University.

 It might be my rusty maths skills that are to blame here.
 I'm having to use skills I've not touched for a decade or more.